Agenda

 Cloud & AI Panel: From Hybrid Chaos to AI-Driven Innovation: The New Cloud Operating Model

-Peter Hind - Principal Research Analyst at ADAPT Dr. Patrick Maes - former CIO of Credit Suisse and CTO of ANZ, currently consulting at Qantas Nam Je Cho - Director of Solutions Architecture at AWS Read More
+Peter Hind - Principal Research Analyst at ADAPT Dr. Patrick Maes - Former CIO of Credit Suisse and CTO of ANZ, currently consulting at Qantas Nam Je Cho - Director of Solutions Architecture at AWS Read More

 Organisations are grappling with the complexities of hybrid and multi-cloud environments, rising compute and storage costs for AI workloads, and the need to streamline data pipelines.